anilbey/anilbey.github.io/_posts/2023-01-07-laziness-immutability-dilemma.md

 Long answer
 : let's see how exactly laziness is preventing us from using immutable references by reading the source code.
 Check [finomnis's answer](https://stackoverflow.com/a/74841610/1935611) for the full explanation.

-Below are the relevant parts of the source code of the `peek` method.
+Below are the relevant parts of the source code to the `peek` method.

 ```rust
 pub struct Peekable<I: Iterator> {